 "Medium skin tones tend to be more tanned with warmer undertones.
 This kind of complexion looks amazing with a mix of peach and rosy pinks," says Webb.

 "The ultra-flattering hues of Nars Orgasm leave cheeks glowing.
 The blusher is now available in both powder and liquid form, so you can choose whichever texture you prefer," says Webb.

-"Benefit really raised the bar when it came to cheek tints.
-The Benetint has been on the beauty scene forever and still remains a firm favourite for so many of my clients," says Webb.
+"Benefit Cosmetics really raised the bar when it came to cheek tints.
+The Benetint has been on the beauty scene forever and still remains a firm favorite for so many of my clients," says Webb.

 Olive skin tends to have both yellow and green undertones, so a flush of blush can perk the skin up in seconds.
 Opt for orangey-peach or golden-toned blushes to give the skin a natural flush.

-Take the hassle out of finding the perfect blush shade with the crazy-clever No Blush Blush.
+Take the hassle out of picking the perfect blush shade with the crazy-clever No Blush Blush.
 This unique serum adapts to every skin tone, creating a hue that's perfect for you.

-"MAC Raizin Powder Blush, with its signature rich red hue, is a cult classic and firm favourite in my makeup kit," reveals Webb.
+"MAC Raizin Powder Blush, with its signature rich red hue, is a cult classic and firm favorite in my makeup kit," says Webb.

-The cream-to-powder formula of Decorté blushes is perfect for giving skin a really glowing lit-from-within finish.
+The cream-to-powder formula of Decorté blushes is perfect for giving skin a really glow-from-within finish.

 How to Choose Between Warm and Cool Blush Tones